-Original Biological Product - A biological product that has been approved by the Food and Drug Administration (FDA) and serves as the comparison for manufacturers making a biosimilar
+Original Biological Product - A biological product that has been approved by the Food and Drug Administration (FDA) and serves as the comparison for manufacturers making a biosimilar version.
+It is also called a reference product.

 Original Medicare (Traditional Medicare or Fee-for-Service Medicare) - Original Medicare is offered by the government, and not a private health plan like Medicare Advantage Plans and prescription drug plans.
 Under Original Medicare, Medicare services are covered by paying doctors, hospitals, and other health care providers payment amounts established by Congress.
 You can see any doctor, hospital, or other health care provider that accepts Medicare.
 You must pay the deductible.
 Medicare pays its share of the Medicare-approved amount, and you pay your share.
 Original Medicare has two parts: Part A (Hospital Insurance) and Part B (Medical Insurance) and is available everywhere in the United States.